core-explorer/core-explorer/README.md

 * supports the debuginfod protocol to download debug information
 * Coredump parser:
     * can identify all C++ objects in memory that possess virtual methods.
 This works even for stripped binaries.
-    * can identify all allocations allocated or freed my glibc malloc.
+    * can identify all allocations allocated or freed by glibc malloc.
 This requires debug information for the C library and ld.so
     * can identify memory leaks and references into freed allocations

 ![Dark Theme](images/namespace_std_dark.png)